abmutungi/spotify-app/README.md

 # spotify-app
-Example of JavaScipt project to be completed by May 2022
+Example of one JavaScipt project to be completed by May 2022
 ## bomberman-dom

 You certainly know [bomberman](https://en.wikipedia.org/wiki/Bomberman) right?
 Good good.
 You will make it.
 Relax, is not that hard, it is only a multiplayer version of it.
 Ah and forgot to mention that you will need to do it using the framework you created a while ago.
 Let me explain.